-Cermag has trainee programs in both Norway and Chile to attract young talents to the company.
+Cermaq has trainee programs in both Norway and Chile to attract young talents

+We are focused on attracting and retaining the best talents and to train and develop employees as a strong team. to the company.
 In Chile, Cermaq trainee program runs back to 2019 and seeks to attract and incorporate into the company young professionals who have recently graduated, with academic excellence, high potential and an advanced level of English.